 Related to physical security, make sure authorisation for entering the site is controlled.
 Who has the keys?
 Is it a shared location?

-Implement monitoring tools that not only monitor availability but also data integrity.
+Implement monitoring/detection tools that not only monitor availability but also data integrity.
 Think of ways to validate that received data is valid and authentic.
-For instance, water level will, in normal situations not rise 10 meters in 1 minute and a ship on a radar will not move 100 meters in 3 seconds.
-Neither will an AIS message be received from a ship hundreds of miles away.

-Awareness should be created amongst VTS personnel to recognise and respond appropriately to cyber incidents including (potential) integrity degradation of VTS information, including traffic image, data communication and voice communication.
-Training of VTS operators and maintenance staff is recommended.
+This may be caused by accident or deliberately via radio communication or using communication links, via the network. .

 Turn off unnecessary features of systems.
 A hydrographic sensor may be programmable by Bluetooth.
 Make sure the Bluetooth is disabled when not programming the sensor and make sure it is documented so it is repeatable for the next sensor.
 Also, any unused (network) interfaces should be disabled at unmanned locations.

 Apply encryption on communication links, whether they are wired (copper/fiber), wireless (beam/laser/LTE/Satcom), public (Internet/site2site service), or private (own cables) to make sure eavesdropping and manipulation of the data is prevented as much as possible.